 How It Works: Money Laundering Three-Step Process

 Money laundering is a three-part process.
-Laundered funds (dirty money) aren’t considered “clean” until the integration step is completed.
+Laundered funds (dirty money) aren’t considered “clean” until the third step (integration) is completed.

 First things first: “placing” ill-gotten gains into the financial system.
 Detection risk is greatest during the placement phase due to large-deposit reporting requirements and the questions that naturally arise when large sums of money appear out of the blue.

 Under the Currency and Foreign Transactions Reporting Act of 1970, or Bank Secrecy Act, banks are required to report to the U.S. Department of the Treasury’s Financial Crimes Enforcement Network (FinCEN) cash deposits, withdrawals, and negotiable instrument purchases — such as cashiers’ checks and money orders — in excess of $10,000 per day.

 The act and derivative departmental guidance also require banks to keep records or issue reports on certain suspicious activities, such as unusual cash deposits by accountholders who don’t normally make such deposits.
 The Federal Financial Institutions Examination Council (FFIC) outlines current Bank Secrecy Act guidance, while FINRA details the anti-money laundering (AML) rules that participating banks must observe.

 For this reason, placing ill-gotten gains from cash transactions means making lots of relatively small bank deposits over time, often in multiple accounts.
 This is known as smurfing, and may involve lower-level participants (smurfs) who physically deposit cash in their bosses’ accounts.
 Electronic deposits, such as ACH and wire transfers, don’t need to abide by these strict dollar limits, although that, of course, has no bearing on banks’ and law enforcement agencies’ credulousness.

 To avoid scrutiny, some money launderers turn to alternative financial systems.
 Cryptocurrencies such as Bitcoin, which aren’t subject to the same regulatory requirements as fiat-currency banking, are increasingly popular laundering vectors.
 So are ancient informal value transfer systems (IVTS), such as “fei ch’ien” (meaning “flying money”) in China and “hawala” (meaning “transfer” or “trust”) in the Middle East and South Asia.
 These modes operate internationally, beyond the reach of government financial regulators, and leave little to no paper trail.